jasandoval1/windev_training/dotnet/multimodule-assemblies/README.md

 }
 ```

-This new version of the main application obviously utilizes some functionality defined in our managed modules, so we must specify these modules during the build process for our new assembly:
+This new version of the main application obviously utilizes some functionality defined in our managed modules, so we must specify these modules during the build process for our new executable:

 ```
 csc /addmodule:Module1.netmodule,Module2.netmodule /out:Main2.exe Main2.cs
 ```

-So now we have a new assembly `Main2.exe` that utilizes functionality in two external managed modules.
-You can execute the new assembly to verify that it works as expected:
+So now we have a new executable `Main2.exe` that utilizes functionality in two external managed modules.
+You can execute this application to verify that it works as expected:

 ```
 > Main2.exe